NijiDigital/NetworkStack/README.md

 ```

 ### Errors
-Network stack handle several errors that you can use in your app.
+Network stack provides several errors that you can handles in your app.

 ```swift
 public enum NetworkStackError: Error {